 - How much help they need and from who to realize the home of their dreams.

 We validated the size and characteristics of the market by collecting key demographic information that included zip+4, gender, income, and number of children at home, along with price sensitivity, perceived value for new product concepts, attitudes, and aspirations.
 These data were appended to our proprietary database of U.S consumers to further describe benefit segments.

 Through our ethnographies and survey data collection, we were able to characterize four segments of U.S consumers on numerous dimensions, including

 - Their propensity to do the work themselves

 - The premium they would pay for materials that benefit them

 Building Segment Personas

 We learned that these DIYers have a credit rating between ~690 and 750.
 There is more than a 70% probability that they will spend on their children at retailers like Abercrombie & Fitch and more than a 40% probability that they will buy at Family Dollar.
-They are more likely than the average person in that zip+4 to have a T-Mobile account and shop at Home Depot, rather than Lowe’s.
+They are more likely than the average person to have a T-Mobile account and to shop at Home Depot, rather than Lowe’s.
 The probability that they regularly shop at Home Depot, while above average, is not off the charts.
 The inference is that they like to think of themselves at DIYers, but in fact don’t really do as much of the work themselves as they would like.
 Knowing these characteristics (among others) at the zip+4 area code level makes targeted promotions possible.
 They enable strong negotiating positions with potential partners across the value chain based on specific territory coverage potential and consumer behavior otherwise unavailable.
 Media placement can now be cost-effective based on the right motivating messages and channel.